A Comprehensive Guide to Motorcycle Licensing in Victoria

 No pillion passengers for the first 12 months.

-You’re on your Ps for 3 years if you’re under 25 — or at least 1 year if you’re 25 or older.
+You’ll hold your P-plates for 3 years if you’re under 25, or at least 1 year if you’re 25 or older.

 Step 3: Full Licence Freedom

-If you’ve done your time on Ps and kept your nose clean (no major offences), you automatically graduate to a full motorcycle licence.
-No more P-plates, and you can ride any bike you want — so long as it’s road-legal.
+After completing your time on P-plates without major offenses, you will automatically graduate to a full motorcycle licence.
+This means no more P-plates, and you can ride any road-legal bike you want.

 ⚙️ The LAMS List: What You Can Ride

-While you’re on your Ls and Ps, you can only ride bikes that meet LAMS (Learner Approved Motorcycle Scheme) rules:
+During your time on Ls and Ps, you must adhere to LAMS (Learner Approved Motorcycle Scheme) regulations:

-Power-to-weight ratio not greater than 150kW per tonne
+A power-to-weight ratio not exceeding 150kW per tonne.

-Most 250cc and many 300–400cc bikes are good.
-Always double-check the VicRoads LAMS list before you buy.
+Most 250cc bikes and many in the 300–400cc range usually comply.
+Always consult the VicRoads LAMS list before making a purchase.

 Stage | How Long | Key Rules |